rylabs-billy/action-runner-userdata/README.md

 ### `name`

 Name of the runner.
-If provided then --replace option is added to replace any existing runner with the same name in order to avoid naming conflicts.
-Otherwise the action defaults to generating a unique name by appeding a timestamp to the repo or organizaton names.
+If provided then `--replace` option is added to replace any existing runner with the same name in order to avoid naming conflicts.
+Otherwise the action defaults to generating a unique name by appending a timestamp to the repo or organization names.

 (default `yyyy-mm-dd-hhmmss-<repo/org>`)

 ### `runnergroup`
-Name of runner group to assign the runner in an organizaton.
+Name of runner group to assign the runner in an organization.

 (defaults to the default runner group)